-The Violent Crimes Unit (VCU) investigates all gang related crimes from simple battery up to and including attempted homicides, all robbery and violent assaults, all graffiti related incidents and is responsible for investigating and gathering intelligence on criminal/terrorist groups.
-This workgroup consists of nine officers and one sergeant.
+The Violent Crimes Unit (VCU) investigates all gang-related crimes, from simple assault/battery up to attempted homicides, all robbery and violent assaults, all graffiti related incidents.
+VCU is also responsible for investigating and gathering intelligence on criminal/terrorist groups.
+This work group consists of eight (8) detectives and one (1) sergeant.
 VCU investigators are on call 24 hours a day, seven days a week.
 They respond to and investigate violent crimes including robberies, stabbings, and shootings.
 In 2016, VCU investigators responded to 54 call outs, served 80 search warrants and seized over two dozen firearms.

 VCU tracks and documents gang members in the city and around the county in order to stay current on local gang trends.
-They are charged with investigating all criminal gang activities and submitting cases directly to the District Attorney’s Office for vertical prosecution.
-Gang Investigators are also responsible for managing Oxnard’s two civil injunctions (Southside Gang Injunction and the Colonia Gang Injunction).
+They investigate criminal gang activities and submit cases directly to the District Attorney’s Office for prosecution.
+Gang Investigators are also responsible for managing Oxnard’s two civil injunctions (the Southside Gang Injunction and the Colonia Gang Injunction).

-VCU actively and aggressively investigates robberies and violent assaults.
-With the assistance of the Crime Analysis Unit (CAU), investigators attempt to identify crime trends, identify suspects and swiftly arrest them to reduce additional crimes.
-They actively pursue graffiti vandals, track and monitor graffiti vandals and attempt to identify new graffiti trends.
+VCU actively investigates robberies and violent assaults.
+With the assistance of the Crime Analysis Unit (CAU), investigators attempt to identify crime trends, identify suspects, and arrest them to deter additional crimes.
+VCU actively pursues graffiti vandals, tracks and monitors acts of graffiti, and attempts to identify new graffiti trends.

 The Violent Crimes Unit is committed to establishing partnerships with our community.
 One of these relationships is with the Boys and Girls Club Evening Reporting Center (ERC) project.
 This program targets high risk juveniles and is located on Seventh Street.
 VCU is also teaming up with the juvenile hall staff and making visits with the high risk juveniles that are in custody.
-The hope and goal is to establish a positive relationship and mentor the at risk youth.
+The hope and goal is to establish positive relationships and mentor the at-risk youth.